 We are committed to the preservation, rehabilitation and development of affordable housing.
 OED programs offer quality affordable housing, an enhanced living environment, energy-saving options and expanded economic opportunities to benefit those with low and moderate incomes, tenants with special needs, and the low-income elderly.

 Below are options for more information to meet your unique needs.
-A good place to start would be with our frequently asked questions about Denver's affordable housing program available through OED.
+A good place to start would be with our frequently asked questions about Denver's affordable housing ownership program available through OED.

 In Fall 2014, an exceptional milestone in the development of housing for all became a reality when the Colorado Coalition for the Homeless opened its new Stout Street Health Center and Renaissance Stout Street Lofts.
 By combining health and housing in one location, this innovative project increases integrated health care access for up to 18,000 homeless individuals each year and provides supportive housing for 78 formerly homeless households.